From Anti:dote to The Old Man, here’s our guide to the best cocktail bars in Singapore

 The Old Man Singapore

-What about: Inspired by a literature classic, Ernest Hemingway’s Old Man and the Sea, The Old Man was initially incepted in Hong Kong and launched in Singapore in May 2019.
+Inspired by a literature classic, Ernest Hemingway’s Old Man and the Sea, The Old Man was initially incepted in Hong Kong and launched in Singapore in May 2019.
 The cocktails menu comprises of 18 libations named after Hemingway’s classic novels and short stories – each a reflection of Hemingway’s best work, with a distinct Asian touch and complexity of fat-washing, sous vide and rotary evaporation.
 Favourites include The Torrents of Spring, a murderous concoction of glutinous rice-cooked mezcal, whisky and amaro.

-Robb Tip: Got a sweet tooth?
+Robb tip: Got a sweet tooth?
 Olivia Restaurant & Lounge next door offers a delicious Warm Chocolate Foam Temptation – made from bitter chocolate foam, hazelnut praline, fresh passionfruit, cookies, olive oil and cocoa nibs nougatine.
 Order that and skip the so-called famous Creamy Homemade Cheesecake.
 It’s never consistent.

 The Old Man Singapore